zhangzhizhongz3/CppPrimer/ch06/README.md

 ## Exercise 6.20

 If we can use `const`, just use it.
-If we make a parameter a plain reference when it could be a reference to `const`, the reference value maybe changed.
+If we make a parameter a plain reference when it could be a reference to `const`, the reference value may be changed.

 ## [Exercise 6.21](ex6_21.cpp)
 ## [Exercise 6.22](ex6_22.cpp)